Center for Supportive Communities: Behavioral Health Mentor

 Application Process

-3. If selected, complete onboarding paperwork, health assessment, TB test, and background check.
+3. If selected, you must complete onboarding paperwork, a health assessment and TB test, a comprehensive background check, and pre-service online training and orientation.

 Our community partners rely on volunteers to facilitate and support their programs.
 Before signing up for a volunteer opportunity, please consider whether you have the time and capacity to serve.
 We understand that life happens, but please try your best to provide community partners at least a 48-hour notice if you need to cancel your volunteer shift.